Line 6 Finch West: Construction and testing

-By late November 2022, the first eight platform canopies had been installed at the Driftwood stop; 116 canopies were to be installed, including two at Humber College station.
-Earlier in the fourth quarter, the first two electrical cabinets were installed at the Driftwood stop.
-29 cabinets were to be installed along the line to power lights, fare machines and security systems.

-By the end of March 2023, 56 of the 116 canopies were installed, 75 percent of the catenary poles were installed and 50 percent of the mainline tracks had been laid (not including the maintenance and storage facility).

-By late June 2023, canopies have been fully or partially installed at Sentinel, Tobermory, Driftwood, Jane and Finch, Norfinch/Oakdale, Signet Arrow, Duncanwoods, Rowntree Mills, Stevenson, Albion, Martin Grove and Westmore stops.

-By October 2023, all rail and overhead catenary had been installed, and all 18 light-rail vehicles had received their final acceptance.
-By November 2023, all platform canopies had been installed.
-In late May 2024, the first light-rail vehicle made a test run along the entire line, from Finch West station to Humber College station, with speeds up to 60 km/h.
-By mid-September 2024, construction had finished for the two terminal stations and all surface stops; the testing and commissioning phase remained to be completed.
+By March 2023, 56 of the 116 canopies had been installed, 75 percent of the catenary poles had been installed and 50 percent of the mainline track had been laid.
+By October, all rail and overhead catenary had been installed, and all 18 light rail vehicles had received their final acceptance, and by November, all platform canopies had been installed.
+In May 2024, the first light rail vehicle made a test run along the entire line, from Finch West station to Humber College station, with speeds up to 60 km/h.
+By September of that year, construction was complete for all stations and stops, with only the testing and commissioning phase remained to be completed.

-On August 15, 2024, Mosaic Transit Group filed a lawsuit against the provincial government alleging that when the Toronto Transit Commission was designated as the line's operator, some terms in an agreement between Metrolinx and Mosaic were violated.
+On August 15, 2024, Mosaic Transit Group filed a lawsuit against the provincial government alleging that when the Toronto Transit Commission had been designated the line's operator, some terms in an agreement between Metrolinx and Mosaic were violated.
 Mosaic alleged that the agreement between Metrolinx and the TTC was interfering with the completion of the line.
 Mosaic expected the TTC to "facilitate effective implementation of maintenance and operational requirements once the line commences service".

-In July 2023, Line 6 was expected to open within the first half of 2024.
-In December 2023, the TTC made the assumption for budget purposes that Line 6 would open no earlier than September 2024.
-However, the builder, Mosaic Transit Group, expected the line to open by the end of 2024.
-In early December 2024, Councillor Jamaal Myers, chairman of the TTC board, stated that the TTC did not expect Line 6 to open before June 2025 at the earliest.
+Previously, in July 2023, it had been expected that Line 6 would open within the first half of 2024, but by December 2023, the TTC made the assumption for budget purposes that the line would open no earlier than September 2024; the builder, Mosaic Transit Group, expected the line to open by the end of 2024.
+But by early December 2024, Councillor Jamaal Myers, chairman of the TTC board, stated that the commission did not expect the line to open before June 2025 at the earliest.